healthchecks/healthchecks/templates/docs/api.md

     considers any checks in the grace period as still "up".
 * `svg3`, `json3`, `shields3`: reports three states: "up", "late", and "down".

-The response includes a special `*` tag: this tag reports the overal status of all checks in the project.
+The response includes a special `*` entry: this pseudo-tag reports the overal status of all checks in the project.

 ### Response Codes